Skip to main content

 Context

 ICS 27 (Interchain Accounts) brought a cross-chain account management protocol built upon IBC.
 It enabled chains to programmatically create accounts on behalf of counterparty chains which may enable a variety of authentication methods for this interchain account.
-The initial release of ICS 27 focused on enabling authentication schemes which may not require signing with a private key, such as via on-chain mechanisms like governance.
+The initial release of ICS 27 focused on enabling authentication schemes that may not require signing with a private key, such as via on-chain mechanisms like governance.

 Following the initial release of ICS 27 it became evident that: